dsp-uga/days-project2/README.md

 Flow:
 ----
 - N-grams are generated from the preprocessed byte file and opcodes.
-- Convert the ngrams of the byte file and opcodes to vectors of token counts.
+- Convert the N-grams of the byte file and opcodes to vectors of token counts.
 - These vectors are brought together by the Vector Assembler.
 - The data is then fed to Random Forest Classifier.
-- The prediction is then computed.
+- The prediction is computed.

 Tuning the accuracy:
 -------------------
-- 1,2,3,4 N-grams of byte file and opcodes were generated in order to test which provides a better accuracy.
+- 1,2,3,4 grams of byte file and opcodes were generated in order to test which provides a better accuracy.
 - Tuning of the parameters of Random Forest classifier, namely maxDepth, no. of trees, maxBin.
 - Final parameter list for the Random Forest classifier used:

 Challenges Faced:
 ----------------
-- Memory issues in claster (Out-of-memory issue)
+- Memory issues in cluster (Out-of-memory issue)
 - Reading parquet file in cluster
 - Tuning of Random Forest Classifier in order to increase accuracy